System Administration

 Jobpac uses a master chart of accounts that applies across all WorkIDs, plus separate charts in each WorkID that extend the master accounts with local structure.

-- Master chart of accounts – stored once and shared by all WorkIDs.
+| Master chart of accounts | Stored once and shared by all WorkIDs. |

-- WorkID chart – adds extra digits to identify the company and profit centre, while referencing the master account number.
+| WorkID chart | Adds extra digits to identify the company and profit centre, while referencing the master account number. |

-- Account properties – such as account type and control account flags, are defined in the master chart and used by WorkIDs.
+| Account properties | Account type and control account flags are defined in the master chart and used by WorkIDs. |

 The overall general ledger account length is limited, so the structure is designed carefully during implementation to balance detail and usability.